DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 You should be able to apply what you learn here to using other boards, but you can ask us for help using any of the links on our `Support Page <../support/get-support.md>`_ if you have a question.

+For a video to help you click,`Adding WiFi To Your Command Station <https://www.youtube.com/watch?v=N6TWR7fIl0A&t=5s>`_

 Why Use WiFi?
 -------------